programsByJoseph/js1108/README.md

 Steps for running validation:

-This application is a maven project which means you can run all tests by running the following: mvn clean package
+This application is a maven project which means you can build and run all tests by running the following: mvn clean package
 This will compile the code, run all tests and package the application.
 There is special output to make it easier to find the validation results.